WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Business Context

 The “POS training → desktop software → complexity” barrier kept competitor adoption at 12% across Nepal's ~15,000 registered pharmacies.
-Each 10-point improvement ≈ 1,500 additional pharmacies × 3 daily sessions × ad revenue — significant platform scale for marketplace launch.
+Each 10-point improvement ≈ 1,500 additional pharmacies × 3 daily sessions × ad revenue.
+That scale matters for marketplace launch.

 Research and Problem Discovery